zbreeden/FourTwentyAnalytics/README.md

     url: "https://github.com/zbreeden/FourTwentyAnalytics/blob/main/scripts/sync_seeds.py"
 SIGNAL:END -->

-Scaffolding -
+## Scaffolding -
-index.html:  portfolio website.
+- `index.html`: portfolio website
-readme.md:  this scroll meant to be a running broadcasting of how FourTwenty Analytics is built. assets/:  a set of images specific to FourTwenty Analytics. schema/: even living seeds need machine genetics; these .yml files define the seeds in machine language. seeds/: a collection of data seeds meant to create a living system of modules; these seeds all maintain home repo genetics as the constellation grows.
+- `README.md`: this scroll meant to be a running broadcast of how FourTwenty Analytics is built
+- `assets/`: a set of images specific to FourTwenty Analytics
+- `schema/`: even living seeds need machine genetics; these .yml files define the seeds in machine language
+- `seeds/`: a collection of data seeds meant to create a living system of modules; these seeds all maintain home repo genetics as the constellation grows

 --> schema/glossary.schema.yml <--